CenterforDigSchol/journal-editor-manual/1-3-submissions.md

 Note the **Pre-Review Discussion**, which was the Editor's invitation to edit, as well as Stephanie now being in the **Participants** list.

 ## Accepting the Assignment
-It is not required, but the Section Editor could reply to the Pre-Review Discussion to inform the editor that she will be proceeding with the assignment.
+It is not required, but the Section Editor could reply to the Pre-Review Discussion to inform the Editor that she will be proceeding with the assignment.

 ## Communicating with the Author
 If the Section Editor has any questions for the author, she can use the Pre-Review Discussions.